arewhyaeenn/COMP_150_LAB_6_CLASSES_CONSTRUCTION_OBJECTS/README.md

 * The data can be **instance data**.
 Each unique object constructed by the class contains its own copy of the data (and these copies can vary in value).
 Instance data (including instance methods) is accessed through instances, with the accessor `.` operator.
 * The data can be **class data**.
 All objects share a single copy of the data.
 Class data is declared using the `static` keyword.
 Class data (including class methods) is accessed through the class itself, with the accessor `.` operator.

 The `Person` class below contains a single `static long` called `numberOfPeople` (whose purpose is to track the number of instantiated `Person` objects).
 This single counter is shared by the class and all of its instances.
-It aslo has two nonstatic fields, `name` and `age`.
+It also has two nonstatic fields, `name` and `age`.
 Because these fields are nonstatic, each instantiated `Person` has its own `name` and `age`.

 ```java
 public class Person